Damián Kuc: Early life

 Damián was born in c.
 1996, in Resistencia.
 According to him, he was a shy kid and has always used the internet extensively, spending a lot of time with computer games and following Argentine YouTubers and comedians, including El Bananero, Marito Baracus, Paulina Cocina, Navaja Crimen, Ramita and Rada.
-He also watched several Argentine TV series, including Pura Química and Caiga Quien Caiga.
+He's also watched several Argentine TV series, including Pura Química and Caiga Quien Caiga.
 He was prone to having hyperfocus on several subjects, including ornamental plants and arachnids.
 He has also smoked weed since the 5th year of the secondary school.
 He has studied social communication and criminalistics for a year, but gave up on both graduations.

 YouTube career

-After quiting college, Damián briefly worked as a cashier and with family cotillion.
+After quitting college, Damián briefly worked as a cashier at his family's cotillón.
 He then enrolled in a stand-up comedy course and started performing.
-He created his Instagram channel to become known in the stand-up scene.
+He created his Instagram account to become known in the stand-up scene.
 His first video was about his dog, Minerva.
 He then began publishing stories he read on Wikipedia, often accompanied by his dog.
 He changed the focus of his videos when he heard about the Tita and Rhodesia case on Ingame, Santiago Maratea's questions and answers Instagram series, and posted his original research on his Stories.
 From there on, he created a series called Historias Innecesarias, where he published 15 second videos about curiosities.
 The YouTuber Paulina Cocina convinced him to upload his videos on YouTube, and he transferred his channel to the platform on 26 November 2018.
 He began posting videos exclusively for YouTube in January 2019.

 His main focus were videos about criminal cases and criminals in Argentina, including the AMIA bombing, Cromañón nightclub fire, Ramallo massacre, Schoklender case, García Belsunce case, the murder of Solange Grabenheimer, the Puccio family, Malevo Ferreyra and Robledo Puch.
 He has also published videos about international crimes, including about the Manson family, Patty Hearst, the Peaky Blinders and the Catholic Church sexual abuse cases.
 According to him, the video that he had researched the most was about Raúl Barragán.

 Damián became one of the most successful Argentine YouTubers.
 In June 2022, his channel had more than 1.5 million subscribers and 238 million views.
 His channel became specially popular during the COVID-19 pandemic and after his appearance on the radio program Últimos Cartuchos, where he got several followers on his Instagram account.
 His most viewed video was about the Bank Rio robbery.
 He was not only popular in Argentina, but also in other Spanish-speaking countries, such as Paraguay.